Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

-\textit{AQEC performance --} We demonstrate AQEC by applying PReSPA to a set of six cavity multiphoton states corresponding to the cardinal points of the logical Bloch sphere.
-Over ~143 $\mu$s we measure the Wigner function of the cavity states whose features PReSPA preserves to a much greater degree than under free evolution, and notably PReSPA retains nearly full parity (Fig.~4a).
-We can further retrieve the logical state from the cavity after a variable time by mapping it to the ancilla transmon, $\ket{\psi_L}\rightarrow x\ket{g}_q+ y\ket{e}_q$, using a unitary decoding transformation that is insensitive to the code-word coefficients (see Supplementary Materials).
-We observe a longitudinal relaxation time of 360 $\mu$s for the pole states ($\ket{0_L}$ and $\ket{1_L}$) and a transverse relaxation time of 260 $\mu$s for the equator states.
-In comparison, the characteristic time of incurring a photon loss is $T_{1A}/\bar{n}=150\mu$s.
-From the process fidelity of this information storage process (compared to the identity matrix), we determine the corrected logical qubits lifetime is 288 $\mu$s, more than twice its uncorrected counterpart (Fig.~4b).
+We demonstrate AQEC by applying PReSPA to a set of six cavity multiphoton states corresponding to the cardinal points of the logical Bloch sphere.
+Over ~143 $\mu$s we measure the Wigner function of the cavity states demonstrating that PReSPA preserves the Wigner negativity, a measure of non-classicality, to a greater extent than after uncorrected free evolution.

+We can further retrieve the logical state from the cavity after a variable time with a unitary operation mapping it to the ancilla transmon, $\ket{\psi_L}\rightarrow x\ket{g}_q+ y\ket{e}_q$.
+We maximize this information retrieval by mapping both the logical code word, $\ket{0_L}$, as well as its orthogonal vector, $C_5\ket{1}-C_1\ket{5}$, to the same transmon state $\ket{g}_q$ (likewise for $\ket{1_L}$ and $\ket{e}_q$) to create a decoding that is insensitive to the size of the encoding.
+We observe a longitudinal relaxation time of $\Gamma_l^{-1}= 365\pm8$ $\mu$s for the pole states ($\ket{0_L}$ and $\ket{1_L}$) and a transverse relaxation time of $\Gamma_t^{-1}= 258\pm6$ $\mu$s for the equator states.
+From the process fidelity of this information storage process (compared to the identity matrix), we determine the corrected logical qubit's lifetime is $288\pm5$ $\mu$s, more than twice its uncorrected counterpart (Fig.~4b).
 However, as in any QEC scheme, redundant storage of information incurs an overhead in decoherence, which in our case causes the uncorrected T4C qubit to decay over three times faster than the uncorrectable bare-cavity qubit (represented by the lowest-energy Fock states).
-Therefore our corrected qubits lifetime has not yet reached the QEC break-even point as in a landmark demonstration earlier using digital feedback~\cite{ofek_extending_2016}.
+Therefore our corrected qubit's lifetime has not yet reached the QEC break-even point as in a landmark demonstration earlier using digital feedback~\cite{ofek_extending_2016}.